kterrago18/maya_flutter/README.md

 ```

 #### 2. Open the project using IDE such as VSCode or Android Studio
-Make you have installed Flutter SDK on your machine.
+Please make sure you have installed Flutter SDK on your machine.

 #### 3. Install dependencies